End weight stigma — that's the focus of this year's World Obesity Day, observed on Oct. 11.

 “He was using really hurtful terms to describe his daughter’s body appearance."

-The findings do not surprise Dr. Albert Hergenroeder, chief of adolescent medicine at Texas Children’s Hospital in Houston.
+The findings didn't surprise Dr. Albert Hergenroeder, chief of adolescent medicine at Texas Children’s Hospital in Houston.

 He sees children with eating disorders every day.